Positive contractive projections on noncommutative $\mathrm{L}^p$-spaces and nonassociative $\mathrm{L}^p$-spaces: Introduction

-Our result relies on a lifting argument at the level $p=\infty$.
-Furthermore, in Section \ref{Sec-a-precise}, we continue to investigate the structure of $P$ and we prove that the range of $P$ is isometrically isomorphic to a complex interpolation space of the form $(N,N_*)_{\frac{1}{p}}$ where $N$ is a $\JW^*$-algebra and $N_*$ its predual in large cases.
-A difficulty for the identification of the range of $P$ is that the projection $Q$ is not necessarily selfadjoint in the sense of \cite[page 122]{JMX} with respect to the restriction of the state $\frac{1}{\norm{h}_p^p}\tr_{\varphi}(h^p\,\cdot)$ on the von Neumann algebra $s(h)Ms(h)$, \textit{contrary} to the case of classical conditional expectations on von Neumann algebras.
+A difficulty for the identification of the range of the projection $P$ is that the Jordan conditional expectation $Q$ is not necessarily selfadjoint in the sense of \cite[p.~122]{JMX06} with respect to the restriction of the state $\psi \ov{\mathrm{def}}{=} \frac{1}{\norm{h}_p^p}\tr_{\varphi}(h^p\,\cdot)$ on the von Neumann algebra $s(h)\cal{M}s(h)$, \textit{contrary} to the case of classical conditional expectations on von Neumann algebras.
+So at the time of writing, we have difficulties to describe the range of the induced map $Q_1 \co \L^1(s(h)\cal{M}s(h),\psi) \to \L^1(s(h)\cal{M}s(h),\psi)$ and we does not see how use Theorem \ref{main-th-ds-intro-bis} and complex interpolation for identifying the range of $P$.

-It should also be noted the use of \textit{non-tracial} Haagerup's noncommutative $\L^p$-spaces even for the case of \textit{tracial} noncommutative $\L^p$-spaces.
-Our assumption of $\sigma$-finiteness can be removed using weights and a gluing argument.
-We will write the details somewhere.

-We will give related complements in forthcoming publications.
-In the paper \cite{ArR}, we will show that the range of a 2-positive contractive projection $P \co \L^p(M) \to \L^p(M)$ on some \textit{arbitrary} noncommutative $\L^p$-space $\L^p(M)$ is completely order and completely isometrically isomorphic to some noncommutative $\L^p$-space $\L^p(N)$.
-In \cite{Arh1}, we will study the contractive projections which are contractively decomposable in the sense of \cite{ArK} and \cite{JuR}.
-In \cite{Arh2}, we will describe some kind of converse to Theorem \ref{main-th-ds-intro-bis} and we will make the link with the nonassociative $\L^p$-spaces associated to $\JW$-algebras equipped with normal semifinite faithful traces of the papers \cite{Abd}, \cite{Ioc1} and \cite{Ioc2}.
-Finally, we refer to \cite{HRS}, \cite{PiX} and \cite{RaX} for more information on the structure of noncommutative $\L^p$-spaces and to \cite{LRR}, \cite{NeR} and \cite{NO} for related results.
+The \textit{main} part of this paper consists precisely to investigate the fine structure of $P$ in order to determine the range of $P$.
+We will prove that the range of $P$ is isometrically isomorphic to a complex interpolation space of the form $(\cal{N},\cal{N}_*)_{\frac{1}{p}}$ for a suitable compatibility, where $\cal{N}$ is a $\JW^*$-algebra and where $\cal{N}_*$ is its predual, in large cases.
+These spaces are nonassociative $\L^p$-spaces associated with $\JW^*$-algebra, notion which we will introduce in a companion paper \cite{Arh23}.